- Available Source Types

 The source permission type determines the view permissions attached to each item of a source, and consequently, who can see each source item in search results.

-The permission types listed in the topic refers to the possible values for the Security parameter in source configuration panels.
-The Security parameter will progressively be replaced by a tab (with the same name) containing new options, starting with the Salesforce source (see Security - Tab and Add/Edit a Salesforce Source - Panel).
+The permission types listed in the topic refers to the possible values for the Content security parameter in source configuration panels.
+The Content security parameter will progressively be replaced by a tab (with the same name) containing new options, starting with the Salesforce source (see Security - Tab and Add or Edit a Salesforce Source).

 |Secured||Users following system permissions|